neilsly/WVDWorkshop/7 - Scale session hosts automatically Part 1.md

 - This solution applies only to pooled multi-session session host VMs.
 - This solution manages VMs in any region, but can only be used in the same subscription as your Azure Automation account and Azure Logic App.
 - The maximum runtime of a job in the runbook is 3 hours.
 If starting or stopping the VMs in the host pool takes longer than that, the job will fail.
-For more details, see [Shared resources](../automation/automation-runbook-execution.md#fair-share).

 >Note
 >The scaling tool controls the load balancing mode of the host pool it's currently scaling.
 The tool uses breadth-first load balancing mode for both peak and off-peak hours.